hfleitas/FlyingFish/README.md

 # Flying Fish

-Migration from ADX to Fabric Eventhouse.
+Migration from ADX to Fabric.